National Council of Teachers of English: Political activities

-The NCTE is engaged in a variety of political issues affecting English Education and does so primarily through Steering Committee on Social and Political Concerns (SLATE).
+NCTE is engaged in a variety of political issues affecting English Education and does so primarily through Steering Committee on Social and Political Concerns (SLATE).
 According to the NCTE website, SLATE attempts to "influence public attitudes and policy decisions affecting the teaching of English language arts at local, state, and national levels; to implement and publicize the policies adopted by NCTE.
 As part of its political action function, SLATE will serve as NCTE's intellectual freedom network."

 NCTE and SLATE

 NCTE and Slate are involved in many political issues, some of which include: